mhf93/imgplyr/README.md

 If a remembered folder or overlay image has been moved, renamed, or is on a disconnected drive, IMGPLYR skips it and tells you which ones it could not find.

 ### Exporting and Importing Sessions
-For full portability — including background, speed, style, effects, transitions, animated GIF mode, GIF filters, overlay image, overlay scale, keybindings, and all sub-settings — use **Settings ▾ → Export Session Settings…** to save a `.imgplyr` file.
+For full portability — including background, speed, style, effects, transitions, animated GIF mode, GIF filters, overlay image, overlay scale, perform mode pattern settings, keybindings, and all sub-settings — use **Settings ▾ → Export Session Settings…** to save a `.imgplyr` file.
 Share it, back it up, or load it on another machine using **Settings ▾ → Import Session Settings…**

+When you import a session, all perform mode settings are restored: the pattern size, BPM/IPM, all bar modes (hold/advance/blank), and the restart preference.
+The pattern is ready to activate immediately with **Perform Mode ON**.

 ---